SeisoLLC/cookiecutter-python/README.md

 A: Docker isn't compatible with SemVer, as it doesn't allow `+` symbols in their tags (which are used by SemVer to indicate builds).
 As a workaround, we use `-`s instead (only for local builds, not official releases), which is not compliant with the official SemVer spec, but is easily human understandable.
-In order to keep the image tags in line with git tags, both use this SemVer-like notation.
+In order to keep the image tags in line with Git tags, both use this SemVer-like notation.

 Q: I use `pyenv`; how do I keep `pipx` aligned with my activated python version and package installations?<br />
 A: Set the `PIPX_DEFAULT_PYTHON` env var like the following: